LA Elder Law provides seniors and their families with quality legal support and a network of providers to fill their many needs.

 - Real Estate Law at Santa Monica College — for 4 years, 1975-1978

-Condra Griffin joined us full-time in 2016 after working with us for several years.
-She has taken over many of the day-to-day office management as Ann has switched to working part time for us.
+Ms. Griffin joined us full-time in 2016 after working with us for several years.
+She has taken over much of the day-to-day office management as well.

-It is Contra you will likely meet with when it’s time for notarized signatures.
+It is Ms. Griffin you will likely meet with when it’s time for notarized signatures.
 And of course, you’ll be working with her on other things as well.

-It is Condra who will be visiting you or the people involved in your plans as she comes to homes, nursing homes, hospitals and any other place required to bring documents that need signing.
+It is Ms. Griffin who will be visiting you or the people involved in your plans as she comes to homes, nursing homes, hospitals and any other place required to bring documents that need signing.

 We have enjoyed having some great interns who stay with us for up to five years as they transition to law school and become lawyers.